PlayFab/MpsPowershell/MpsPowershell/docs/Get-PfVirtualMachineSummary.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-LISTVIRTUALMACHINESUMMARIESREQUEST <IListVirtualMachineSummariesRequest>: Returns a list of virtual machines for a title.
+`LISTVIRTUALMACHINESUMMARIESREQUEST <IListVirtualMachineSummariesRequest>`: Returns a list of virtual machines for a title.
   - `BuildId <String>`: The guid string build ID of the virtual machines to list.
   - `Region <String>`: The region of the virtual machines to list.
   - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).